kjfreidhof/super-duper-system/README.md

 debian and i think i accomplished that with this script

-# Requirements
+# Optional Requirements

-all you really need is git but i am going to package this as a binary release as well on github you wont maybe need it in the future but for now you need git
+you dont need this it is optional

 ```
 sudo apt install git